jloza01/Bloom/README.md

 How to compile without using the make file:

+Make sure that the browser is in the half screen mode in order for the elements to all be in the correct position (if you are on pc)!!!!!!

 compile the three .cpp files needed:
 	g++ -Wall -c bloom.cpp
     g++ -Wall -c state.cpp